-Bob Dylan Debuted ‘Blowin’ in the Wind’ 50 Years Ago Today
+When Bob Dylan Debuted the ’60s Anthem ‘Blowin’ in the Wind’

-Allow us to set the scene.
-It’s the spring of 1962, you’re at Gerde’s Folk City in Greenwich Village listening to a young troubadour named Bob Dylan.
-He throws out a song he’s still working on.
-It’s called ‘Blowin’ in the Wind.’
-You and everyone there are hearing it for the first time.
-It stops you and everyone else in their tracks.
-Well, that’s exactly what happened fifty years ago today, April 16.
+Allow us to set the scene: It’s April 16, 1962, and you’re at Gerde’s Folk City in Greenwich Village listening to a young troubadour named Bob Dylan.
+He throws out a song he’s still working on called “Blowin’ in the Wind.”
+You are hearing it for the first time.
+It stops everyone in their tracks.

-The song became the soundtrack to the civil rights movement and would propel Dylan into the eye of the storm with the unwanted tag of “spokesman of a generation.”
-He would soon enough dismiss the label and, much to the chagrin of the folk elite, move on very quickly past the protest box and create a much different Bob Dylan.
+“Blowin’ in the Wind” became the soundtrack to the Civil Rights movement, propelling Dylan into the eye of the storm with the unwanted tag of “spokesman of a generation.”
+He dismissed the label soon enough and, much to the chagrin of the folk elite, moved very quickly past protest songs to create a much different Bob Dylan.